mndillon/toki-pona-nanpa-linja-n/README.md

 - Numeric Cartouche [nanpa en ... nanpa]
 - Abbreviated Cartouche: [nanpa ... nanpa]
 - Abbreviation #~: None (There is no 'n' or no 'e' in the nanpa-linja-n abbreviation)
+- Notes: A long nanpa-linja-n proper name will usually be split into separate words at numeric punctuation, each separate word will start with a capital letter
-- Notes: the final -n is always appended to the final nanpa-linja-n proper name word.
+- the final -n is always appended to the final nanpa-linja-n proper name word.

 Example:

-- 153 → Newelesen
+- 1,530 → Newen Eke Lesenin

 ---